3D Instruction Ambiguity Detection: Experiments

-\textbf{Ablation Study on the Reasoning Engine} To evaluate the contribution of each modality in the reasoning pipeline, we ablate different input components in the Dossier received by the VLM during decision-making: \textbf{1)}~Case \#1 removes the BEV map $\mathcal{I}_{\text{bev}}$. \textbf{2)}~Case \#2 removes all object crops $\mathcal{C}$, leaving the BEV map and language input. \textbf{3)}~Case \#3 removes both $\mathcal{I}_{\text{bev}}$ and $\mathcal{C}$, providing only the raw instruction $T$ and clarification prompt. \textbf{4)}~Case \#4 serves as the baseline and uses all inputs: the BEV map, local object crops, and the full instruction.
-These ablations isolate the roles of global layout, object-level features, and visual grounding.
+\textbf{Ablation Study on the Reasoning Engine} To evaluate the necessity of each modality in the reasoning pipeline, we ablate different input components within the \texttt{Dossier} presented to the VLM: \textbf{1)}~Case \#1 removes the global spatial context (the BEV map $\mathcal{I}_{\text{bev}}$). \textbf{2)}~Case \#2 removes all local instance evidence, retaining only the BEV map and language input. \textbf{3)}~Case \#3 removes all visual information ($\mathcal{I}_{\text{bev}}$ and $\mathcal{C}$), providing only the raw instruction $T$ and text prompts. \textbf{4)}~Case \#4 is the full baseline utilizing all inputs.

-The ablation results are shown in Table~\ref{tab:ablation_reasoning}.
-In case \#1, accuracy collapses while F1 remains high.
-This is caused by a massive increase in false positives, as the model, lacking the BEV map, loses the ability to confirm uniqueness and flags unambiguous instructions as ambiguous.
-Case \#2 causes the most significant performance collapse, proving that the local candidates $\mathcal{C}$ are critical for identifying fine-grained ambiguities.
-The failure of Case \#3 confirms that visual grounding is essential for this task.
-Case \#4, which integrates all modalities, achieves the best overall accuracy and balance between precision and recall, demonstrating the complementarity of global layout and local evidence.
+The results are detailed in Table~\ref{tab:ablation_reasoning}.
+Case \#1 shows a sharp drop in Macro-F1 to 45.23\%.
+Without the BEV map, the VLM lacks the global spatial topology of the scene.
+Consequently, it struggles to confirm instance uniqueness or assess global spatial relations, leading to a substantial increase in false positives by misclassifying unambiguous spatial instructions.
+Case \#2 also experiences a significant performance decline.
+Without fine-grained local crops, the VLM fails to capture subtle visual details, making it unable to resolve attribute-level or state-level ambiguities, such as verifying whether a specific drawer is open or closed.
+Case \#3 yields the lowest accuracy.
+This confirms that relying solely on language priors without visual grounding leads to near-random guessing, highlighting the strong language bias of large language models.
+Finally, Case \#4 achieves the best performance, demonstrating that resolving complex 3D ambiguities requires integrating the global scene layout with detailed local visual features.